 Brass, copper and gold are having a moment.
-Flick through any interior design magazine and you’ll find copper lampshades, decorative brass accessories and gold ornaments on every other page.
+Flick through any interior design magazine and you’ll spot metallic home accessories on every other page.
+From the warm radiance of copper lampshades to the sophisticated charm of decorative brass candelabras, to the bohemian styled hammered gold pots and vases that are everywhere right now.

-Long considered ‘old fashioned’ and ‘outdated’, brass, copper and gold are now overtaking chrome and stainless steal as the “must-have metals” in the home.
+Long considered ‘old fashioned’ and ‘outdated’, brass, copper and gold are now overtaking chrome and stainless steel as the ;must-have metals’ in the home.

 It’s out with “cold, minimal and clinical” home styling, as the more eclectic, bohemian traveller and industrial chic-style themes grow in popularity.
 Soft shades of brass, burnished gold tones and artisanally-hammered bronze pieces are making a comeback.